Establishing Standard Competency Benchmarks in Freight Forwarding

 “Competence is a productive blend of knowledge, skills and on-the-job performance aimed at achieving the desired outcome.”

-More than ever before, competency requirements in the Freight Forwarding have become more sophisticated largely due to aggressively evolving trends in global trade and increasing demand for innovative solutions in service delivery.
+More than ever before, competency requirements in Freight Forwarding have become more sophisticated largely due to aggressively evolving trends in global trade and increasing demand for innovative solutions in service delivery.

 Technical competence is a critical success factor in Global Freight Forwarding and since Freight Forwarders are key facilitators of global trade, there are competency benchmarks; standard or globally established requirements against which the performance of Forwarders or Forwarding companies can be measured.
 This is a deliberate exercise to measure one’s performance against the best or top players in the industry.
 The goal is to identify competency gaps and bridge them in line with standard industry requirements.